ShiroYaksha90/bookstore-react/README.md

 ## 🔭 Future Features <a name="future-features"></a>

+- Deploy App
+- Build Category page
-- Add a book and author
+- Clicking on a category label should:
+    - Update the books list
-- Remove a book
+    - Show only the books of a given category

 <p align="right">(<a href="#readme-top">back to top</a>)</p>